earth-env-data-science/earth-env-data-science-book/content/projects.md

 ### Project Approval

 You must have your dataset(s) and general scope for your project improved by the instructor.
-This must be done by Tuesday, Nov.
-19. The approval process works like this:
+The approval process works like this:

 *   Create a new public github repo for your project
 *   Add a `README.md` file which contains the scientific question / hypothesis you plan to investigate, links to the relevant datasets, and a three sentence summary of the analysis you plan to do.
-*   Submit your proposal via this web form: [https://forms.gle/SJegQuBwfSY8NXhN9](https://forms.gle/SJegQuBwfSY8NXhN9)
+*   Submit a link to your project repo using the method indicated by the instructor.

 ### In-Class Presentations